TOPIC -

 require removing delicate seedlings from their pots or wherever they

-started life as this is very difficult when you can't see what your doing
+started life as this is very difficult when you can't see what your doing he

 tells me he frequently breaks tap roots etc..